 - Certain foods and food additives

-- Hormone fluctuations around menstrual periods
+- Hormone fluctuations around your menstrual cycle (menstrual migraine)

-- Exposure to light or allergens
+- Exposure to light

 - Some medications

-Migraine treatment options
+Migraine treatment options headache specialists recommend include: